alexei-matveev/bgy3d/doc/README.txt

 [UO~2~(H~2~O)~6~]^2+^, D6H

+Putting all of  six waters into equatorial plane  is too costly.
+Based on KL2 force field the D3D structure (see next) is about 16 kcal lower on the MM level  or by 7 kcal on the MM+RISM  level.
+Also note the U-O distance of 262 pm which is too long.

                    e(MM)   e(RISM)  e(MM+RISM)        dG  d(U-O), pm
 -------------  --------- --------- ----------- --------- -----------
 GW96, MM       -211.4393 -136.7414   -348.1807 -301.1015       270.2